jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

 ## github file explanation

 - wheatleyDiscord.py - the main bot, gpt3.5, 4, lm-studio (if you have that setup), lots of functions, !help once he's up explains them all
-- OpenAI-API-Terminal.py - if you wanted to run from terminal instead of Discord -- much simpler -- see comments in code for requirements
 - requirements.txt - list of librarys, can be installed once you have python up and running with pip install -r requirements.txt

 ## Requirements